Saransh-3005/Serverless-Storage-PlatformAWS/README.md

   Name: DownloadFunction \
   Runtime: Python 3.x \
   Execution role: IAM role with S3 write permissions \
+  For IAM new role you can create new IAM role and select the administrator Permission for Personal use.
   Code: Use the DownloadFunction Python code.

 * Step 4: Create an API Gateway \